top of page

 Daikokuya

 A historically significant inn from the Edo Period, which has a unique structure.
-It is also designated as a National Historic Site.

 The Stone Museum